manyducksco/dolla/README.md

 ![bundle size](https://img.shields.io/bundlephobia/min/@manyducks.co/dolla)
 ![bundle size](https://img.shields.io/bundlephobia/minzip/@manyducks.co/dolla)

 > WARNING: This package is in active development.
-It may contain serious bugs and releases may introduce breaking changes without notice.
+It may contain serious bugs and docs may be outdated or inaccurate.
+Use at your own risk.

 Dolla is a batteries-included JavaScript frontend framework covering the needs of moderate-to-complex single page apps:

 - ⚡ Reactive DOM updates with [State]().
-A similar concept to Signals without behind the scenes magic.
+Inspired by Signals, but with more explicit tracking.
 - 📦 Reusable components with [Views](#section-views).
-- 🗺️ Built in [router]() supporting nested routes and preloading.
+- 🔀 Built in [routing]() with nested routes and middleware support (check login status, preload data, etc).
-- Built in [HTTP]() client with middleware support.
+- 🐕 Built in [HTTP]() client with middleware support (set auth headers, etc).
-- Built in [Localization] (translations as JSON files and a `t` function to get strings)
+- 📍 Built in [localization]() system (store translated strings in JSON files and call the `t` function to get them).
+- 🍳 Build system optional.
+Write views in JSX or use `html` tagged template literals.

 Let's first get into some examples.